Grape blend: 100% Pinot Grigio

 Alcohol content: 14% vol

-Wine and Food Pairing – It loves shellfish and crustaceans, either raw, steamed or grilled; it also goes well with light appetizers such as vegetable bruschetta, with spaghetti and oven-cooked tomatoes, pasta with fish sauces, roast white meat, young cheeses.
+Wine and Food Pairing – It loves shellfish and crustaceans, either raw, steamed or grilled.
+It also goes well with light appetizers such as vegetable bruschetta, spaghetti with oven-cooked tomatoes or pasta and rice dishes with fish, as well as with white meat and young cheeses.